mobiledge/klutchshots/README.md

 The following tests have been implemented particularly focusing on the data access layer:

-* `DataUtilsTests`: Tests for JSON encoding/decoding and bundle resource loading, ensuring data integrity and proper configuration handling.
+* `DataUtilsTests`: Tests for JSON encoding/decoding and bundle resource loading.
-* `VideoTests`: Tests for `Video` model encoding, decoding, and mock data loading, verifying the correctness of data model operations.
+* `VideoTests`: Tests for `Video` model encoding, decoding, and mock data loading.
-* `ImageCacheTests`: Tests for saving, fetching, and managing cached images, crucial for efficient data retrieval and reducing network load.
-This ensures the caching mechanism functions as expected.
+* `ImageCacheTests`: Tests for saving, fetching, and managing cached images.
 * `NetworkServiceTests`: Tests for fetching video data and images from the network.
-These tests cover success scenarios, network error handling, HTTP status code error handling, and decoding error handling, thoroughly validating the network communication and data retrieval processes.
-* `VideoDownloaderTests`: Tests for download progress updates, download completion, and download cancellation, ensuring robust file download functionality.
+* `VideoDownloaderTests`: Tests for download progress, completion, and cancellation.
-* `VideoListViewModelTests`: Tests for the `VideoListViewModel`, covering initial loading state, successful video fetching, error handling, and caching behavior to prevent redundant fetches.
-This ViewModel relies heavily on the data access layer, and its tests indirectly validate the integration of these components.
+* `VideoListViewModelTests`: Tests covering initial loading state, successful video fetching, error handling etc.

 Note that tests for other View Models (like `VideoDetailViewModel`, `VideoPlayerViewModel`, and `DownloadViewModel`) are not currently implemented, but could be added following a similar approach to `VideoListViewModelTests`.